Sotera Tschetter: Work with Prince

 It was around this time that Prince took notice of her work ethic and asked her to help out with Glam Slam, the nightclub he was building.
 Their creative collaboration grew exponentially from there.
 Prince created a position as Creative Director for her, his first independent agency in charge of all things visual.
 Tschetter set up a creative center that was fully dedicated to all that was Prince.
 Her job duties included art design and direction of photo shoots, music video themes, sets, direction, tour stages, live performances and album covers.
 The first set she built was for the music video "Gett Off".
-Additional duties included interior design for his homes, nightclubs, Paisley Park Studios, instrument design, furniture design, artwork purchasing and personal shopping.
+Additional duties included interior design for his homes, nightclubs, Paisley Park, instrument design, furniture design, artwork purchasing and personal shopping.
 Later her duties expanded to the design and direction of the music videos, "7", "Sexy MF", "Willing and Able", a full concert live performance at Glam Slam, "Money Don't Matter 2 Night", "The Continental", "Daddy Pop" and "Sweet Baby".